gbakoyannis/clustered-multistate/README.md

 R code for nonparametric analysis of clustered multistate processes

 ## Description

-This repository contains R functions for nonparametric analysis of (continuous-time) multistate processes with cluster-correlated observations.
+This repository contains R functions for nonparametric analysis of (continuous-time) multistate processes with cluster-correlated observations (Bakoyannis, 2020; https://onlinelibrary.wiley.com/doi/10.1111/biom.13327).
 These functions currently support nonparametric estimation of population-averaged transition probabilities, calculation of 95% pointwise confidence intervals and simultaneous confidence bands, and two-sample Kolmogorov-Smirnov-type tests.
 The functions do not impose assumptions regarding the within-cluster dependence and can be used for both Markov and non-Markov processes.
 Right censoring, left truncation, and association between cluster size and the multistate process (informative cluster size) are allowed.
+Currently, the functions utilize the R package `mstate` and thus they are only applicable to progressive multistate models.

 ## Main Functions
 The main functions are `patp()` and `patp_test()`.
 Both functions are beta version.

 ### Dependencies